stitchdata/docs/_analysis-integrations/analysis-integrations.md

       Want to use your data for something other than creating charts or queries?
 From machine learning to statistical modeling, this list of data science clients will get you started.

       {{ page.display-table | replace:"[LIST]","data-science" | flatify }}

+  - title: "Test"
+    anchor: "test"
+    content: |
+    New paragraph for testing.
+  subsections:
+    - title: "Test - Subsection"
+    anchor: "test-subsection"
+    content: |
+    New subsection for testing.

 ---